hbeybutyan/articles/model_deployement.md

 Another thing to take care: What if mule takes the request and dies during serving it.
 We hang waiting for the result to appear in the cache.
 And it goes worse with each particular solution bringing new questions to the table.

 So what to do?
+Tadaaaam: Meet [Ray](https://docs.ray.io/en/master/index.html).
-Tadaaaam: Meet (Ray)[https://docs.ray.io/en/master/index.html] Lets not talk a lot about how good it is and start using it.
+Lets not talk a lot about how good it is and start using it.
 I am not going to describe all the steps of deploying Ray.
 It is well described in the documentation.
 Rahther we'll look into simple usecase convering what we had earlier with ngnix and uwsgi.
 BTW, ray has incrediblely responsive community.
 Try asking your questions on Slack channel if you have one.

 We asuume that you have kubernates and kubectl configured to interact with it.
-If not, you can experiment with (minikube)[https://minikube.sigs.k8s.io/docs/start/].
+If not, you can experiment with [minikube](https://minikube.sigs.k8s.io/docs/start/).
-It is well documented how you can (deploy Ray cluster on you kubernetes)[https://docs.ray.io/en/master/cluster/kubernetes.html].
+It is well documented how you can [deploy Ray cluster on you kubernetes](https://docs.ray.io/en/master/cluster/kubernetes.html).
 To keep it short:
-1. Download from (repo)[https://github.com/ray-project/ray/tree/master/doc/kubernetes] the configuration files:
+1. Download from [repo](https://github.com/ray-project/ray/tree/master/doc/kubernetes) the configuration files:
 2. Create namespace in the kubernates with
 ```
 kubectl create -f ray/doc/kubernetes/ray-namespace.yaml